What is Seeding? And The Power of Seeding

 Also, Facebook and other social media platforms are still powerhouses of consumer communities for product discussions and product’s idea-sharing.
 You still can engage with the target audience about your brand/products.

-However, these seeding tactics have some drawbacks that you might say “No” to its usage in 2020:
+However, these seeding tactics have some drawbacks that you might say “No” to its usage:

 - Being perceived as spams if overused